bcsanches/DCCLite/readme.md

 Another design goal is to allow the installation of the Arduino boards as close as possible to where they are needed.
 If you have a yard throat with several turnouts and signals, instead of running wires all over the place, you can put a single arduino mega (or perhaps two) close to it.
 For controlling it, you just need to provide power and connect it to a Ethernet cable connected to your local network.
 No need for running dozens (or even hundres) of wires from the devices to the Arduino meters away.

+### Scripting

+[Lua][16] scripting support was added.
+This allow you to add custom behavior to your layout when something happens, like changing a signal aspect when throwing a turnout.

 ### JMRI

 This tool can be integrated with [JMRI][12] for easily controlling your devices.
 The Broker server emulates a DCC++ connection and JMRI will think that it is simple talking with a DCC++ device.
 But diferent of a regular DCC++ device, DccLite can be composed of several Arduino boards spread all over your model railroad talking with your PC throught an Ethernet network.